 Rituals can be used to empower positive life changes.
 Much of the empowerment comes from the connection between members.
 Group rituals show us that our actions and decisions have real effects on more than just ourselves.
 Through striving to better our own lives, we actively help to better the lives of others.

-Rituals provide a structure in which we can return to and continually build upon.
+Rituals provide a consistent structure that we can return to and continually build upon.
 Gaining actionable insight on a weekly basis.
 Growing and evolving as humans alongside the rituals.

 Ex: Rituals keep us accountable.
 We perform our rituals every week, regardless of how we feel in that moment.
 Each week we revisit the feelings that our decisions have created.
 The decisions I make in my everyday life become more meaningful because the ritual practice does not allow me to ignore or hide from them, as I had in the past.
 If I decide to make a destructive choice I will feel the consequences of that choice.